allensgn/Au79/js/README.md

-## Use JavaScript or a langugage of your choice to connect to a RESTful API and process JSON output
+## Use JavaScript or a langugage of your choice to connect to a RESTful API and process JSON output in a responsive manner

 #### Connect to the following endpoint to retrieve Posts